What Do Cats See When They Look at Humans? Surprising Facts

 • Distorted facial signs cats may show signs of discomfort or pain.

-Thus, paying attention to your cat’s behaviour will help you better understand what they think about you.
+Thus, paying attention to your cat’s behavior will help you better understand what they think about you.
 Scientists advise humans to make their bonds stronger with their furry felines so that humans can understand what their body language says about them.

 Check Out: Why Do Cats Meow Back At You When You Talk to Them?